Tesla wraps

 What you get

-• Flat $4,000 price for Model 3 and Model Y full wrap.
+• Flat $4,000 price for Model 3 and Model Y full wrap, $4,500 for Cybertruck.
 No quote variability.

 What you do not get

-• No gloss, matte, chrome, or color-shift finishes.
+• No chrome, colour-shift, or textured finishes.

 • No custom or non-Tesla colours.
 The catalog is fixed.